credmp/credmp.github.io/content/_index.md

 date: "2025-01-05"
 ---

 My name is Arjen.
-I usually write something about the place I work at here.
-On March 21st I had my last day at NOVI and am currently taking a break.
-In April I will post my next adventure here...
+I am a Cyber Security Consultant for [Scyon](https://www.scyon.nl/).
+I help organisations with their Application Security, Offensive Security and (Cyber) Business needs.

 I have been in the software and security industry for almost 30 years and have worked in: